dynamizeMe/termax/README.md

 });
 ```
 ### Wrapper limits and best practise
-As termax wrappers are in fact asynchronous it would be most beneficial to continue the execution flow ether on executeState 'done' or in a callback.
+As termax wrappers are in fact asynchronous, it would be most beneficial to continue the execution flow ether on executeState 'done' or in a callback.
-Calling any block of code after the wrapper will result in that code being executed parallel the wrapper finishing its own execution.
+Calling any block of code after the wrapper will result in that code being executed parallel, the wrapper finishing its own execution.
 Example case:
 ```javascript
 tExec(calls).executeState.on('done', () => {